gianni-rosato/gianni-rosato.github.io/blog/post/comparing-encoders/m.md

 values between 20 and 30, according to my input.
 We use this formula to focus more of our data points on higher fidelity encodes, where the difference in filesize may be larger for smaller differences in fidelity.
-This is more helpful when worknig with much higher fidelity than we care about here, but it is a good thing to remember, because we want a curve with less data points to look more like one with a greater number of data points.
+This is more helpful when working with much higher fidelity than we care about here, but it is a good thing to remember, because we want a curve with fewer data points to look more like one with a greater number of data points.

 Now, we can compare encoders by generating multiple curves.
 We have the data,